ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 # Testing

 To start and interact with a testing IOC see [Running (and testing) IOC](Running-IOCs) The easiest way to test this is to run IBEX-gui through the eclipse editor.
-Create a device screen and use this to test The device screen can be refreshed (right click -> refresh) to display the latest changes made in CSS editor.
+Create a device screen and use this to test.
+The device screen can be refreshed (right click -> refresh) to display the latest changes made in CSS editor.

 # Debugging: No scrollbars